Frequently Asked Questions about the FC Boulder Financial Assistance Program

 How did FC Boulder arrive at the recommendation of a $30 per child?

 We aim to collect $75,000 annually to offset a significant portion of the financial needs of the FC Boulder community on a annual basis.
 If each of our nearly 2400 players were to give $30, we would cover more than 95% of projected need.

 Registration fees are calculated based on the hard cost of fielding a team in our Club.
 The registration fee cover the following (note – this is not a comprehensive list): referees, field and facility rental, coaching stipend, mandatory player insurance, state registration fees, select tournament entry fee, and much more.
 A portion of each fee also covers the operating costs of the Club, such as rent, club administration, equipment, supplies, etc. It can add up quickly, no doubt.
 However, within the registration fee, there is no money set aside for financial aid.

 I would like to support the FC Boulder Financial Assistance Program, give am uncomfortable giving $30.
 What do I do?

 We are grateful for any amount you might be able to give.
 We understand that your donating to the Club is a voluntary choice and we appreciate any amount that you are comfortable providing.
 Remember… all donations to FC Boulder are tax deductible.

 Who can give to the FC Boulder Foundation?
 Other family?
 Friends?

 We encourage all those in our community, and beyond, to support the development of young people in our community.
 Alumni, grandparents, family friends, relatives from afar… we welcome donations from all corners, and promise to be good stewards of the money that is raised for the families and players of FC Boulder.

 I still have questions.
 Who can I contact about the FC Boulder Foundation?

-Please feel free to direct any questions you may have about the FC Boulder Foundation, to FC Boulder’s Executive Director, Adam Hayes (email@example.com).
+Please direct any questions you may have about the FC Boulder Foundation to the club’s Executive Director, Adam Hayes (email@example.com).